tsunami416604/azure-docs.hu-hu/articles/key-vault/key-vault-key-rotation-log-monitoring.md

             dynamic dynJson = JsonConvert.DeserializeObject(text);

-            //required to order by time as they may not be in the file var results = ((IEnumerable<dynamic>) dynJson.records).OrderBy(p => p.time);
+            //Required to order by time as they might not be in the file var results = ((IEnumerable<dynamic>) dynJson.records).OrderBy(p => p.time);

             foreach (var jsonItem in results)